 Today's US equipment finance industry is more finely tuned than ever.
 Bank members now operate within stricter confines than before the recession but continue to participate and grow their roles in equipment finance.
-Equipment-finance companies of all types are using technology to enhance efficiency and improve the customer experience and are also implementing new procedures to comply with the lease accounting standard adopted in 2016.
+Equipment-finance companies of all types are using technology to enhance efficiency and improve the customer experience and are also implementing new procedures to comply with the lease accounting standard adopted in 2016, which eliminated off-balance sheet treatment of most lease transactions.